metasal1/fireship.io/content/lessons/windows-10-for-web-dev/index.md

 ### Zsh Install

-If using Zsh, open the `~/.zshrc` file and update the plugins:
+If using Zsh, open the `~/.zshrc` file and update the plugins as follows:

 ```bash
 plugins=(git nvm)